JesseBski/JesseBski.github.io/index.md

+### 🛡️ SOC Fundamentals — TryHackMe, SOC Level 1 Analyst (Simulated)
+**Summary:** I completed TryHackMe's SOC Fundamentals room, which introduces the 3 pillars of a Security Operations Center.
+The room covers how SOC teams detect and respond to threats, the responsibilities across analyst tiers L1-L3, and how tools like SIEM, EDR, and firewalls work their way into daily operations.
+The simulation put me in the role of an L1 Analyst investigating a live alert.

+**What I did:**
+- Learned the 3 pillars of SOC (People, Process, Technology) and how they work together to detect and respond to threats.
+- Studied the responsibilities across the entire SOC team structure, also learning how alerts escalate between tiers.
+- Worked through the alert triage process using the "5 Ws framework (Who, What, Where, When, Why) to assess whether an alert is malicious or a false positive.
+- Completed a hands-on scenario as a simulated L1 Analyst investigating a SIEM alert flagging a port scanning activity on a host.
+After reviewing the associated logs, I determined the 5 Ws to reach a conclusion.
+- Confirmed the activity was intended and non-malicious; The scan originated from a known vulnerability assessment tool (NESSUS) that the security team had pre-approved and notified the SOC team in advance.

+**Tools Used:**
+> SIEM Alert Dashboard

+**What I learned:**
+- **Alert Triage in Practice** - I learned how to take a raw SIEM alert and work through the 5 Ws to determine severity and next steps, rather than reacting to every alert as a potential incident.
+- **The Value of Context** - These alerts would look identical to a real port scan without a prior notice from the vulnerability assessment team.
+This taught me why communication between security teams and change/scan notifications matter just as much as the technical analysis.
+- **SOC Team Structure** - I got a much clearer picture of how work flows in a SOC environment, from L1 triage to L2 investigation to L3 threat hunting/incident response.
+I also got to see where roles like Security Engineers and Detection Engineers support the rest of the team.
+- **Reporting and Discipline** - This simulation helped me understand why documenting findings clearly with the 5Ws and other evidence matters.
+A poorly documented false positive is just as risky as a poorly documented real incident, since someone else may need to audit that decision later.

 ### 🌐 DECA Digital Hub — Website Project, Project Manager
 **Summary:** As part of a Virginia Tech project management course, we were tasked to work with a non-profit organization, meet their stakeholders, and discuss what our team could do to benefit the organization for years to come.
 During this class project, we were assigned to document all of our project's deliverables on our own website.
 My team partnered with a local high school's DECA club — a student-run business/marketing organization — to build them a new website.
 Their previous site had become difficult to update and had largely fallen out of use, so our goal was to build something the club could actually utilize and maintain long after we handed it off.
 In the end my team was tasked with creating two separate websites: One to serve as the DECA club's new site, and one to document our project deliverables for our professor.